ismanf/golang-design-patterns/README.md

 ### Factory
 Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+### Abstract Factory
+Provide an interface for creating famili es of related or dependent objects without specifying their concrete classes.

 ## Structural patterns
 Structural patterns are concerned with how classes and objects are composed to form